 I truly believe that exploring the world and immersing yourself in new cultures is the greatest way to appreciate, understand, and embrace our personal roles in society.
 With thoughtful travel, we learn about where we came from, and what makes us who we are.

-It’s What Wander & Ponder Stands For
+Traveling Thoughtfully is what Wander & Ponder Stands For

 Thoroughly researching your destination is an obvious first step for any thoughtful traveler.
 Weather is one thing, but looking into wind, humidity, and other less-obvious elements can make a huge difference in your experience.
 Look into cultural styles and dress codes, too.
 While I don’t completely reinvent my wardrobe for a vacation, I find that dressing to fit in helps me naturally emulate the new people around me.
 In Iceland, I learned to keep a reusable water bottle with me.
 Not doing this wouldn’t have ruined the trip by any means, but by recognizing their cultural interests ahead of time, I was far more naturally comfortable exploring an unfamiliar land as soon as I stepped off the plane.

 It might seem obvious, but pay attention to the world around you!
 Listen to the language, taste local cuisines, and see everything you can.
 How have they designed and built their world?
 What is the architecture like?
 How do the people dress?
 Even food preparation can speak volumes about a society’s past.
 Taking photos is great, and I strongly encourage it (even if it’s in your own back yard), but don’t spend the whole trip behind a screen.
 Unless you’re on a work trip as a photographer, consider saving the editing for when you come back home.

 It’s important to recognize the importance of planning, but perhaps not the type of planning you’re used to.
 Setting up rigid itineraries isn’t appropriate for every vacation!

 Sometimes you need to make estimations based on the destination and leave the rest to fate.